Connect to Assistants

 }

-- Claude Code / Desktop: Settings → Prompts, or within a specific Project.
+- Claude Desktop / Code: Settings → Prompts, or inside a Project

 - Cursor:

-.cursorrulesfile in your project root, or globally under Settings → General → Rules for AI. - Windsurf:
+.cursorrulesfile or Settings → General → Rules for AI - Windsurf:

 # A2A MCP ORCHESTRATION RULES